-This does not mean workers outside these industries aren’t also at risk.
-Workplace bullying, harassment or verbal and physical abuse is a serious risk to employee’s mental health in any workplace.
+However, this does not mean workers outside these industries aren’t also at risk.
+Workplace bullying, harassment or verbal and physical abuse is a serious risk to employees’ mental health in any workplace.

 Is PTSD covered by WorkCover?

 Yes.
-The WorkCover insurance scheme covers Victorian workers who suffer physical and/or psychological injuries, including PTSD, arising out of or in the course of their employment.
+The WorkCover insurance scheme across all states, including Victoria and Queensland, covers workers who suffer physical and/or psychological injuries, including PTSD, arising out of or in the course of their employment.

 WorkCover benefits are available to all workers, regardless of whether you are employed on a full-time, part-time or casual basis.

-WorkCover is a “no-fault” system, meaning you do not need to establish that your employer or a third party was at fault to access WorkCover benefits.
+The other good thing is that WorkCover is a “no-fault” system, meaning you do not need to establish that your employer or a third party was at fault for your injury to access WorkCover benefits.

-If your WorkCover claim is accepted, you may be eligible to 3 broad categories of benefits:
+If your WorkCover claim is accepted, you may be eligible for three broad categories of benefits including:

-• Medical and Like Expenses, including consultation fees with your psychologist and/or psychiatrist; and
+- Medical and like expenses, including consultation fees with your psychologist and/or psychiatrist

 You may also be entitled to a further lump-sum claim for common law damages.
-Your entitlement is based on a two-step process of demonstrating, first, that you have suffered a serious injury and second, that your injury was caused by the negligence of your employer or a third party.
+Your entitlement is based on a two-step process of demonstrating, first, that you have suffered an injury and second, that your injury was caused by the negligence of your employer or a third party.